-- 2.3 The relief is effective on a simple declaration by the affected borrower to the lender, and requires no approval or confirmation of that lender.
+- 2.2 All micro-enterprises or SMEs ("MSME"s) based in Italy and impacted by COVID19 may postpone interest and principal payments until 30 June 2021.
+For the same term, lenders are prevented from cancelling credit facilities committed to MSMEs. - 2.3 The relief is effective on a simple declaration by the affected borrower to the lender, and requires no approval or confirmation of that lender.
 Affected lenders may still apply for a guarantee covered by the SME Protection Fund, for up to 33% of the further credit drawn during the freeze, or 33% or the interest or principal payments extended or postponed.
-To benefit from that coverage, a lender must bring enforcement action. - 2.4 We understand that Parliament is considering the extension of this relief to investment funds invested directly or indirectly in (non residential) real estate, in the consultation on conversion into law of the Cure Italy Decree.
+To benefit from that coverage, a lender must bring enforcement action.

+We understand that Parliament is considering the extension of this relief to investment funds invested directly or indirectly in (non-residential) real estate, in the consultation on conversion into law of the Cure Italy Decree.
 Agri and Fishing Fund

-2.5 The Cure Italy Decree established a further fund to support businesses in the agriculture and fishing sectors to bear the cost of interest on loans and credit facilities in the last two years.
+2.4 The Cure Italy Decree established a further fund to support businesses in the agriculture and fishing sectors to bear the cost of interest on loans and credit facilities in the last two years.
 The fund has an initial endowment of EUR 100m, and the operation of this support is to be determined in a decree of the Ministry of Agriculture and Forestry, in accordance with EU rules on the agriculture sector.